CharlieBurton10/waggytaillodge/README.md

 ###  Acknowledgments

-I would like to thank my Code Institute Mentor, Can Sucullu for his helpful feedback and Tutor Support at Code Institute.
+ * My Code Institute Mentor, Can Sucullu for his helpful feedback
+ * Tutor Support at Code Institute.
+ * [Kera Cudmore](https://github.com/kera-cudmore) - For her readme-examples on Creating your first ReadMe.